What are the characteristics of the typical Tuscan farmhouse?

 Once homes and workplace of peasant families, today modern residences rich in comforts that continue to maintain the same charm of the past, preserving the signs of time.

-Specifically, what are the characteristics of these charming houses?
+What are the characteristics of these Tuscan charming houses?

 Almost always the current small farms develop on two or more levels, where commonly on the ground floor we find a big living area, while on the upper floors usually there are bedrooms.